Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 • Diamond grinding or shot-blasting to open the surface and remove weak layers.

-• Moisture testing to check for vapor drive from below the slab.
+• Moisture testing to check vapor drive from below the slab.

 2. System build & product quality

-• Correct film thickness (measured in mils/mm) for traffic and load.
+• Correct film thickness for traffic and load (not just “one coat”).

-• Use of urethane or polyaspartic topcoats for abrasion and UV resistance.
+• Urethane or polyaspartic topcoats for abrasion resistance and UV stability.

-• Slip-resistant aggregates or flakes where needed for safety.
+• Texture/aggregate options where traction is needed for safety.

 3. Traffic, loads & impact